websanco/liferay-learn/readme/TUTORIAL_CODE_GUIDELINES.md

 ### Avoid Using Constants

-In the interest in minimizing lines of code, avoid defining constants---use a literal value.
+In the interest in minimizing lines of code, avoid defining constants.
+Use literal values instead.

 For example, if you're specifying a name for a `@Component` property value or `getName` method return value, use a literal String.
 If you're specifying a localized value, use a literal language key name.